Disclosure / Affiliate Notice:

 Think in Volume, Not Just in Piles

-Under-bed storage can be practical because it uses space that is otherwise empty.
-Flat containers or soft storage bags slide out easily and don’t interfere with daily movement.
+Under-bed storage works well because it uses otherwise empty space.
+Flat containers or soft storage bags slide out easily and stay out of the way.

 The key is moderation.
-Over-compressing delicate fabrics can cause permanent creasing, especially with wool or structured coats.
+Over-compressing delicate fabrics can cause creasing, especially with wool or structured garments.

-Clothes stored for several months can develop odors, yellowing, or small fabric damage if packed while slightly damp or unwashed.
+Clothes stored for months can develop odors or damage if packed incorrectly.

 Before storing: